michael-wall/remote-object-action/README.md

 - The /ReadyRestController.java class is not needed if not running as a Liferay PaaS Custom Service, but I left it there to test.
 The endpoint is /ready
 - If the OAuth CX name (i.e. mw-spring-boot-oauth-app-user-agent) is changed after for CX LUFFA zip has been deployed then you will need to also change the Object Action CX name (i.e. mw-object-action).
    - This is required because the mapping to the old OAuth CX name doesn't change even if you delete the Object Action and recreate it.
+- The Spring Boot App has some Liferay dependencies e.g. BaseRestController.java from com.liferay.client.extension.util.spring.boot3.

 ## Environment ##
 - The module was built and tested with 2025.Q1.0 (Liferay Workspace gradle.properties > liferay.workspace.product = dxp-2025.q1.0-lts)